-Our Midwest & South segment includes Silver Slipper Casino and Hotel, Rising Star Casino Resort and American Place, which opened in Waukegan, Illinois, in February 2023.
-Compared to 2022, total revenues in 2023 increased by 60.4% (or \$72.4 million), primarily due to the opening of American Place.
-Excluding results from American Place, same-store revenues declined by 3.8% (or \$4.6 million), primarily due to lower casino revenue during the year.
+Our Midwest & South segment includes Silver Slipper, Rising Star and American Place.
+Compared to 2023, total revenues in 2024 increased by 14.2% (or \$27.3 million), primarily due to the continued ramp-up of operations at American Place.
+Excluding results from American Place, same-store revenues declined by 4.7% (or \$5.4 million), primarily due to lower casino revenue during the year.

-Reflecting the February 2023 opening of American Place, casino revenue increased by 78.0% (or \$63.7 million), led by a 70.2% increase in slot revenue (or \$50.0 million).
-Table games revenue increased by 146.8% (or \$14.1 million).
-Excluding results from American Place, samestore casino revenue declined by 9.9% (or \$8.0 million), primarily due to lower slot and table games hold percentages at Silver Slipper and changes in promotions versus the prior year.
-To a lesser extent, same-store slot revenue for 2023 was adversely impacted by lower slot volumes at Rising Star versus the prior year, likely due to the opening of a new, competing racetrack casino in September 2022 in Northern Kentucky.
+Reflecting the February 2023 opening of American Place, casino revenue during 2024 increased by 16.3% (or \$23.7 million), led by a 14.5% increase in slot revenue (or \$17.6 million).
+Table games revenue in 2024 also increased by 25.9% (or \$6.1 million).
+Excluding results from American Place, same-store casino revenue declined by 7.2% (or \$5.3 million), primarily due to lower slot volumes at Silver Slipper and Rising Star.
+Rising Star continues to compete with a racetrack casino that opened in September 2022 in Northern Kentucky.

-Non-casino revenue increased by 22.7% (or \$8.7 million), largely due to increases in food and beverage revenue.
-Food and beverage revenue rose 29.7% (or \$7.0 million), including \$3.8 million generated by American Place.
-Non-casino revenue also benefited from \$1.4 million in ATM and related surcharge income at American Place during 2023.
-Hotel revenues for the segment remained relatively flat during the year, as the temporary American Place facility does not have hotel operations.
+Non-casino revenue increased by 7.6% (or \$3.6 million), largely due to increases in food and beverage revenue.
+Food and beverage revenue rose 11.9% (or \$3.6 million), including \$3.3 million generated by American Place, reflecting increased operating hours at its dining outlets and the February 2024 opening of its high-end steak and seafood restaurant.
+Non-casino revenue also benefited from \$1.7 million in ATM and related surcharge income at American Place during 2024, compared to \$1.4 million in 2023.
+As American Place does not currently have a hotel, hotel revenues for the segment declined in 2024 by 6.0% (or \$0.5 million) due to lower guest volumes at Silver Slipper and Rising Star.

-Adjusted Segment EBITDA increased by 48.0% (or \$12.7 million) from the prior year, reflecting the February 2023 opening of American Place, which generated \$18.4 million of Adjusted Property EBITDA, offsetting a same-store Adjusted Segment EBITDA decline of \$5.8 million (21.8%) during 2023.
-Same-store operations were primarily affected by declines in casino revenues and higher operating costs at Silver Slipper, such as property insurance, as well as increases in labor expenses generally.
+Adjusted Segment EBITDA increased by 17.2% (or \$6.7 million) from the prior year, reflecting improved efficiencies at American Place versus its first year of operations.
+American Place generated \$29.4 million of Adjusted Property EBITDA, offsetting a same-store Adjusted Segment EBITDA decline of \$4.3 million (20.8%) during 2024.
+Same-store operations were primarily affected by overall declines in casino revenues noted above.